Free PBX Zadarma

 If you want to transfer a client to another extension, press #, then the extension number of the recipient, then # again, for example, #101#.

-To transfer a call with voice notification, press * internal number #, for example, *101#.
-In this case you will be connected with dialed internal number and you can inform your employee, who is calling and why.
+To transfer a call with voice notification, press * extension number #, for example, *101#.
+In this case you will be connected with dialed extension number and you can inform your employee, who is calling and why.
 After one of them finishes the conversation, the client will be transferred to a person on the line.

-If the dialed internal number is unresponsive for 25 seconds, the call will be redirected to you.
+If the dialed extension number is unresponsive for 25 seconds, the call will be redirected to you.

-If your internal number is not in the incoming calls scenario, in order to pick up incoming call, enter 40 and press Call.
+If your extension number is not in the incoming calls scenario, in order to pick up incoming call, enter 40 and press Call.